bhagath555/Beziers_cpp/README.md

 * Genereting ReadTheDocs format webpage (using Doxygen + Sphinx) from the docstrings of the code.
 * Writing unittest to test the code.

+## Complited tasks:
+* Design basic structure of the project and make simple version with bezier formulation.
+* Add bezier class and required class functionalities with proper docstrings.
+* Creating python binding of bezier class.
+* Add tutorials to explain the bezier modules in python.